nilsbunger/parcel-browser/README.md

 - **TIP:** To make things easier, you can set up a custom start point for the data to save, so you don't have to always run `load.py` from the start again.
 Simply add `fid_range=(START,END)` as an argument to `lm.save()`.
 For reference: https://docs.djangoproject.com/en/4.0/ref/contrib/gis/layermapping/
 3. There are no indexes or foreign keys in this model.
 Depending on how you intend to use it, you should consider adding those.
 They can be added later, of course.

-# Using a cloud DB instead of local DB
+# Using the fly.io prod DB instead of local DB

-The Django app can be pointed at a cloud DB easily.
-You just need to set the env variable LOCAL_DB=0.
-You can set that in your own .env file, or add it to each command line, or add it to the shell environment.
-At that point, all Django commands (like `migrate`, `runserver`, and our custom scripts) will access the cloud DB.
+The local Django app can be pointed at our fly.io DB:
+1. Set up Wireguard tunnel running from your machine to cloud DB at fly.io.
+Fly.io has instructions on this.
+2. From deploy/postgres directory: `fly proxy 15999:5432` to put the production DB at local port 15999
+3. Add LOCAL_DB=0 before any `./manage.py` command to use the cloud DB instead of local DB.

+We mostly use this config for running the daily listings scrape + analysis.

 # Copying data from one DB to another